jmcartlamy/interactive-sync-front/README.md

 ## Using the Twitch Developer Rig

-The required path to using this extension is with the [Developer Rig](https://github.com/twitchdev/developer-rig).
+The required way to using this extension is with the [Developer Rig](https://dev.twitch.tv/docs/extensions/rig).

 ## Extension Views

 ### Running front-end files

 In a terminal, install dependencies and run `yarn start` to start the webpack server.

 Then, open your Developer Rig and go on **Extension Views** tab to create your views or refresh them after a change.